jeffreylanters/unity-entity-component-system/README.md

   /// A reference to the controller. public static Controller Instance;

-  /// Event triggered when the controller is initializing. public virtual void OnInitialize ();
+  /// Method invoked when the controller is initializing. public virtual void OnInitialize ();
-  /// Event triggered when the controller is initialized. public virtual void OnInitialized ();
+  /// Method invoked when the controller is initialized. public virtual void OnInitialized ();
-  /// Event triggered when the controller updates, will be called every frame. public virtual void OnUpdate ();
+  /// Method invoked when the controller updates, will be called every frame. public virtual void OnUpdate ();
-  // Event triggered when the controller is drawing the gizmos, will be called
+  // Method invoked when the controller is drawing the gizmos, will be called
   // every gizmos draw call.
   public virtual void OnDrawGui ();